 Established in 1972, the elite Santa Barbara Writers Conference is one intense-filled week of mingling with authors and publishing professionals.

-Taking place in none other than Santa Barbara, participants engage in lectures, workshops and informal conversation about writing style, craft, networking and anything related to book publishing.
+Taking place in none other than Santa Barbara, this is one of the writing conferences where participants can engage in lectures, workshops, and informal conversation about writing style, craft, networking, and anything related to book publishing.

 What can you expect at the Santa Barbara Writers Conference?